Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

-For the hyperbolic case, in the perturbed Newtonian binary equations that we are setting up, we include the effects of DM environment and PN corrections up to 2.5PN terms as perturbing forces (\ref{eq:DM_gravity_force}-\ref{eq:PN_correction_terms}):
+{\it\textbf{Deriving $h_{lm}^{\textup{(mem)}(1)}$ for perturbed Newtonian binaries}.} For the hyperbolic case, in the perturbed Newtonian binary equations that we are setting up, we include the effects of DM environment and PN corrections up to 2.5PN terms as perturbing forces (\ref{eq:DM_gravity_force}-\ref{eq:PN_correction_terms}):